rudi-c/rudi-c.github.io/_posts/2017-04-16-people-career-choices.md

 #28

 > I will keep working on my startup for a few months before I graduate.
 Since I’ve been mostly working on it while at school, I feel like I haven’t had the chance to give it my 100%.
+I know that if I don't give it my all now, I'll regret it later.
+Once I get comfortable with a full-time job, it'll be hard to get out of that comfort.
 After 6 months, I’ll see if I want to keep going along that path or find a job.

 #29